-Administrative Services Performed in SBHCs Practice Management Functionality to Support SBHCs Special Configuration Needed for SBHCs Collect, store, and report on patient/student demographic information, Registration/Demographics: Functionality typically includes the ability If a PM system has user defined fields, these fields can generally be used to at a minimum including the following: to capture all items listed in the previous capture a wide variety of information.
-Patient name column except: Fields can usually be set up with the ability
+Administrative Services Performed in SBHCs Practice Management Functionality to Support SBHCs Special Configuration Needed for SBHCs Collect, store, and report on patient/student demographic information, at a minimum including the following: Patient name Registration/Demographics: Functionality typically includes the ability to capture all items listed in the previous column except: If a PM system has user defined fields, these fields can generally be used to capture a wide variety of information.
+Fields can usually be set up with the ability

 Administrative Services Performed in SBHCs Practice Management Functionality to Support SBHCs Special Configuration Needed for SBHCs Patient address, city, state, zip Date of birth Gender Race-ethnicity Language spoken at home Parent/guardian status Insurance status at visit Identification of primary care provider School status (enrolled at this school, another school, or not enrolled) Client is faculty/school personnel Client is other person from the community School status Client status (faculty/school personnel, family of student user, other person from the community) Functionality to support a typical pediatric office includes the ability to create a family record, entering the parent data once and attaching multiple children to the parents.
 It is also important to be able to record several points of data about the child's situation, including recording information about parental custody, guardians, and/or foster parents. to limit options for the user to choose, to be free text, or to require a certain number or date format.
 Some systems allow user defined fields to be included in report creation as well.
 This would be critical if the users want to do any broad based analysis on any of the user defined fields.
-Unless there is an interface from the School Information system, data such as grade level, attendance, and grade point average would need to be obtained from the school and manually entered or obtained as self-reported from the Other SBHC related data: Grade level Attendance Grade point average Most systems NOT include pre-defined fields for grade level, attendance, and grade point average information. student/parent and then manually entered.
+Unless there is an interface from the School Information system, data such as grade level, attendance, and grade point average would need to be obtained from the school and manually entered or obtained as self-reported from the student/parent and then manually entered.
+Other SBHC related data: Grade level Attendance Grade point average Most systems NOT include pre-defined fields for grade level, attendance, and grade point average information. student/parent and then manually entered.
 Collect, store, and report on patient/student insurance information, including identifying programs the student may be eligible for Registration/Demographics: Functionality typically includes the ability to capture insurance information.
 In addition, some systems may assist with program eligibility identification.
 Systems popular in with Community Health Centers and Federally Qualified Health Centers typically have a sliding scale component.
 Some have functionality to help determine eligibility for a sliding scale, such as the ability to document income, family size, and other components used to determine Federal Poverty Level (FPL).
 Actually matching the FPL and other patient attributes to a program for eligibility is not None